tq-systems/ci-meta-tq/README.md

 - krogoth (not longer maintained)
 - morty (not longer maintained)
 - pyro (not longer maintained)
-- rocko (no i.MX mfgtool support, not longer maintained)
+- rocko (not longer maintained)
+- sumo-tqmls1012al (only for TQMLS1012AL platform, based on NXP LSDK)
-- warrior (dropped i.MX mfgtool support)
+- warrior (not longer maintained)
 - zeus
 - rocko-tqma8x (only for TQMa8 platforms, based on NXP BSP, not longer maintained)
-- sumo-tqmls1012al (only for TQMLS1012AL platform, based on NXP LSDK)
-- sumo-tqma8x (only for TQMa8 platforms, based on NXP BSP)
+- sumo-tqma8x (only for TQMa8 platforms, based on NXP BSP, not longer maintained)
 - thud-tqma8x (only for TQMa8 platforms, based on NXP BSP, experimental)
 - zeus-tqma8x (only for TQMa8 platforms, based on NXP BSP, current development)